-The policies and investments made by MTC influence the lives of people who live and work in the Bay Area every single day.
-To help inform those decisions, MTC is committed to providing ample, accessible opportunities for members of the public to engage with our policymakers about ongoing programs and projects.
-This Public Participation Plan defines our mission and vision for public engagement and participation, along with the processes for communicating with the public about our programs, plans, projects and decisions.
-This plan seeks to provide Bay Area residents with the information necessary to participate in and influence the regional policy development and decision-making processes.
+This Public Participation Plan outlines the many opportunities available to get engaged in MTC's work.
+This plan defines our mission and vision for public engagement and participation, along with the processes for communicating with the public about our programs, plans, projects and decisions.
+This plan seeks to provide Bay Area residents from across the nine counties with the information necessary to participate in and influence the regional policy development and decision-making processes.